stbedoya/Mental-help-triage-agent/README.md

-# Mental health triage agent
+# Mental health triage LLM agent

 A lightweight CLI tool powered by LLMs to analyze user-generated messages for **sentiment**, **response necessity**, and **crisis detection** — with a focus on grief and mental health support.